italian dessert recipes

 * Melt glaze ingredients and drizzle over pear and walnuts.

-* Bake for 35-40 minutes or until a skewer comes out clean.
+* Bake for 35- or until a skewer comes out clean.
 Let it cool slightly before cutting yourself a slice.

 Inspired by Purplefoodie blog - Pear Cake with Ginger Recipe.
 Thanks for sharing!

-Do I have to skin the pears?
+Do I need to skin the pears?

 You don't have to skin them but, if you do, your cake will turn out prettier than mine.